gmscofield/SIT/README.md

 ## Server Mode

-If you want SIT to run as a server, then just invode SIT with `--server` argument to run it in server mode.
+To run SIT as a server, invode SIT with `--server` argument.
 By default, it listens to port `9020`.

 ```shell
 python -m SIT --server